cchromak/Birthday-Event-Creator/README.md

 Choose the gmail account you are working with then scroll down and select **Allow**.

-You may have to rerun the program at this point, so simply run it.
+You may have to rerun the program at this point, so simply run it. at this point you have the events saved for the next 200 years (I'm optimistic).

+Now you *hopefully* wont miss another birthday.

 ## Instructions For Deleting Events

 You may find that you need to delete all of these events and recreate them all with additional people.
 For instance, a new baby is born in your family.
-You have two options.
+You have two options:

 The easiest is to delete the Google Calendar, receate a new one, and then follow these steps with your updated Google Sheet.